 The Oxford Hardship Fund (OHF) aims to assist students who are experiencing financial difficulties during their course.
 The level of support available and students’ eligibility for assistance vary based on the categories set out below.

 - Enrolled and suspended students with Home fee status who have a shortfall in their finances will be assessed by the Student Fees and Funding team and considered for a grant of up to £2,500.
 Applications will be assessed in line with national guidance (previously known as the Access to Learning Fund scheme).
-Eligible applications with a greater shortfall may be referred on for further consideration by the University Hardship Committee at its termly meeting to assess whether students may receive additional support.
-Please note that Home postgraduates who commenced a course in Michaelmas term 2020 will not be eligible for assistance from the Oxford Hardship Fund if their finances have been impacted by the coronavirus pandemic, as the scheme is not intended to provide core funding for graduate students who were underfunded at the start of their course.
-Please speak to your college hardship officer to discuss other forms of support which may be available to you.
+Eligible applications from enrolled students who are assessed as having a greater shortfall may be referred on for further consideration by the University Hardship Committee at its termly meeting to assess whether students may receive additional support.

 - Enrolled students with Overseas, EU, or Islands fee status must be experiencing unexpected and unforeseeable financial difficulties due to circumstances which could not have been predicted at the start of their course.
 Applications are assessed by the University Hardship Committee at its termly meeting.
 Students are considered for an award of up to £6,000 (usually a combination a grant and loan at this level).

-Please note that returning students and UK undergraduates who commenced a course in 20-21, and whose finances have been impacted by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Hardship Fund (CHF), as it is not possible to apply to the Oxford Hardship Fund in conjunction with CHF.
+Please note that students whose finances have principally been affected by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Assistance Fund (CAF).
+It is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Assistance Fund.

 What is the application procedure and deadlines?